react-native-camera/react-native-camera/README.md

 ### Requirements
 1. JDK >= 1.7 (if you run on 1.6 you will get an error on "_cameras = new HashMap<>();")
-2. With iOS 10 and higher you need to add the "Privacy - Camera Usage Description" key to the info.plist of your project.
+2. With iOS 10 and higher you need to add the "Privacy - Camera Usage Description" key to the Info.plist of your project.
 This should be found in 'your_project/ios/your_project/Info.plist'.
 Add the following code:
 ```
 <key>NSCameraUsageDescription</key>
 <string>Your message to user when the camera is accessed for the first time</string>